-1. The course is of three years' full-time study leading to the award of the Bachelor of Laws degree.

-2. The course is available to graduates or graduands of another faculty of this or another approved university.

-There are no subject or faculty prerequisites for entry to the course but students must study Law subjects in an approved sequence.
+- 1. The course is of three years' full-time study leading to the award of the Bachelor of Laws degree. - 2.
+The course is available to graduates or graduands of another faculty of this or another approved university. - There are no subject or faculty prerequisites for entry to the course but students must study Law subjects in an approved sequence. - The total of credit points required is 375 (240 from compulsory law subjects and 135 from elective law subjects).

-The following is an approved sequence of subjects for the three year Bachelor of Laws degree course for graduates; other sequences may be approved in particular cases.
+An approved sequence of subjects for the course is set out below; other sequences may be approved in special circumstances.

 LAWS1120 Legal System Torts

 LAWS1420 Contracts

 LAWS2140 Public Law

 LAWS1610 Criminal Law

 LAWS2160 Administrative Law

-LAWS6210 Law, Lawyers and Society

-LAWS7410 Legal Research and Writing 1
+LAWS6210 Law, Lawyers and Society LAWS7410 Legal Research and Writing 1

 LAWS1010 Litigation

-LAW/S3010 Property and Equity
+LAWS3010 Property and Equity

 LAWS2150 Federal Constitutional Law

+Business Associations 1

-LAWS8820 Law and Social Theory or
+LAWS820 Law and Social Theory or

-LAWS8320 Legal Theory
+LAWS420 Legal Theory

 LAWS7420 Legal Research and Writing 2

 LAWS7430 Research Component

-Law electives to the value of 6 credit points
+Law elective to the value of 15 credit points

-Law electives to complete degree requirements - 24 credit points
+Tear 3 Law electives to complete degree requirements - 120 credit points